Rio Tinto owns and operates the Gove bauxite mine and refinery on the Gove Peninsula in North East Arnhem Land in the Northern Territory, Australia.

 Gove bauxite is shipped internationally as well as domestically to supply Queensland Alumina Limited and Rio Tinto Yarwun refineries in Gladstone, Queensland.
 These refineries produce alumina as feedstock for Australian aluminium smelting operations and for sale on the international market.

-In November 2013, Rio Tinto announced it would suspend alumina production at Gove in 2014 and focus on its bauxite operations.
+In 2017, a decision was made by Rio Tinto not the restart the Gove Alumina Refinery which had been curtailed and under care and maintenance since 2014.
 Key factors influencing the decision were continuing low alumina prices, a high exchange rate and substantial after-tax losses for the refinery despite considerable efforts to improve refinery performance during that time.

 Rio Tinto is a major contributor to the regional economy on the Gove Peninsula, including significant investment in local infrastructure to support the Nhulunbuy township.
 Nhulunbuy Corporation Limited manages the township of Nhulunbuy under a Special Purpose Lease held by Rio Tinto.